Guide to Bidding & Tendering Process for Project Management

 • Do background checks.
 Verify a contractor’s financial health, safety record, and project experience by conducting a background check to rule out those with questionable history.

 • Set criteria.
-Set clear and consistent criteria for contractor selection, including insurance, licenses, safety records, and communication skills to make an informed decision.
+To make an informed decision, set clear and consistent criteria for contractor selection, including insurance, licenses, safety records, and communication skills.

 • Manage risk.
 Reduce the risk of hiring unqualified contractors and invite only those who meet your standards.

 The bidding process can be either public or private.
-Let’s look at the key differences between the two and why you might choose one over the other.
+Let’s look at the key differences between the two.

 Public bidding